ringtailsoftware/misshod/README.md

 # About

-MiSSHod is a minimal, experimental SSH client implemented as a library.
+MiSSHod is a minimal, experimental SSH client and server implemented as a library.

 It has been tested with both [OpenSSH](https://github.com/openssh/openssh-portable) and [Dropbear](https://github.com/mkj/dropbear).